-A study bill is any matter which a member of the house wishes to have considered by a standing committee, other than appropriations, and which has not been included in a previously introduced bill.
-Upon taking possession of a study bill, the committee chair shall notify the speaker and then submit fifteen copies of the bill to the legal counsel's office for numbering.
+A study bill is any matter which a member of the house wishes to have considered by a standing committee, other than appropriations, without being introduced in the house by a first reading.
+A study bill shall be prepared in proper form by the legislative services agency prior to submission.

+Upon taking possession of a study bill, the committee chair shall notify the speaker and then submit four copies of the bill to the legal counsel's office for numbering.